fortierkids1/KnowledgeBase/Level 1/Compound Subsystem.md

 #### Construct the base actuator class

 While there's a few ways we could structure this *in general* we want to keep subsystem logic contained in it's own file for easy tracking, viewing, and modification.
-Since we expect twinned systems to have few difference, this structure provides a simple way to easily manage the adjustments.
+Since we expect twinned systems to have few differences, this structure provides a simple way to easily manage the adjustments.

 ```java
 //This forms our the base class both ExampleTwin systems will use